Posts tagged as

 MotoMeds Drives Change in Pediatric Care

-Dr. Eric Nelson is committed to the pursuit of accessible healthcare around the clock—both day and night.
+Dr. Eric Nelson is committed to the pursuit of accessible health care around the clock, both day and night.
 The University of Florida Department of Environmental and Global Health and Department of Pediatrics associate professor has been with UF since 2016.
-Apart from his time at the UF College of Public Health…
+Apart from his time at the UF College of…

 Dr. Sabo-Attwood and colleagues from Duke University published a paper on tracking nanoparticles in estuarine sediments